rebelsky/csc207c/_readings/debugging.md

 What capabilities can you expect to find in most debuggers?

 * You can *determine the value of variables and parameters*.
 In some cases, you will need to explicitly click on a variable (or type a command in a textual debugger).
 In others, the debugger will print them out automatically.
 * You can *set breakpoints* - locations in the code in which you want to start exploring behavior and values.
 Once breakpoints are set, you can simply run your program until it hits a breakpoint.
-In VSCode you set breakpoints by **instructions forthcoming**.
+In VSCode you set breakpoints by clicking to the left of a line number.
 * You can *single step through a method or function*.
 Once you've reached a breakpoint, you may want to follow control flow by executing one line at a time and checking the state of the system after each step.
 Single stepping can be useful for some loops.
 * You can *trace the stack*  Sometimes, it's difficult to know how you got into the current place in the current procedure.
 A stack trace gives you the full history of calls (often with parameter values).
 * You can *watch variables*.
 You can set certain variables whose values are always displayed.
 In the upper right window you can see all the variables you have declared in a method and check what is happening to them every time the method is called